Seconded National Expert – Stakeholder Relations

 - a university degree, or a level of formation which corresponds to completed university studies attested by a diploma2 and appropriate professional experience of at least one year when the normal period of university education is at least three years.

 - entitlement to full rights as a European citizen or nationality of an EU candidate country or an EFTA country or a country with which the European Council has decided to open accession negotiations and which has concluded a specific agreement with the Commission on staff secondments.

 - any obligations imposed by the national laws concerning military service.

 Eligible candidates will be evaluated on the basis of the following criteria:

-    - Capacity to conceptualize, synthesize and structure information and to communicate it effectively;
+- Capacity to conceptualize, synthesize and structure information and to communicate this effectively.

-    - Proven organisational skills, including the ability to manage priorities, work under pressure and tight deadlines;
+- Ability to manage priorities, work under pressure and meet tight deadlines.

-    - Good knowledge of the EU institutional framework and policies.
+- Good knowledge of the EU institutional framework of the EU.